Luracast/Restler/README.md

 Change Log
 ----------
-### Changes from Restler 3.0 RC3
+### Changes from Restler 3.0 RC3 (only available on the v3 branch)
  * Fixes to composer.json and publish stable release as composer package on packagist
  * Moved to using the [rodneyrehm/plist](https://packagist.org/packages/rodneyrehm/plist) package for CFPropertyList.
  * Removed required packages as they are not technically "required" perse, Restlec works out of the box.
  * Created supported packages as require-dev instead which will be installed via `composer intall --dev`